 For his contributions to architecture as an art, Nader Tehrani is the recipient of the 2020 Arnold W. Brunner Memorial Prize from The American Academy of Arts and Letters, to which he was also elected as a Member in 2021, the highest form of recognition of artistic merit in The United States.

-Nader Tehrani became Dean of The Irwin S. Chanin School of Architecture in July 2015.
-He is principal of NADAAA, a practice dedicated to the advancement of design innovation, interdisciplinary collaboration, and an intensive dialogue with construction practices.
-The firm is based in Boston.
+Nader Tehrani is the Dean of The Irwin S. Chanin School of Architecture at The Cooper Union in New York.
+He was previously a professor of architecture at MIT, where he served as the Head of the Department from 2010-2014.
+He is also Principal of NADAAA, a practice dedicated to the advancement of design innovation, interdisciplinary collaboration, and an intensive dialogue with the construction industry.

-Tehrani received a B.F.A. and a B.Arch from the Rhode Island School of Design (RISD) in 1985 and 1986, respectively.
-He continued his studies at the Architectural Association School of Architecture in London, where he attended the post-graduate program in history and theory.
-Upon his return to the United States, Tehrani received the M.A.U.D. from the Harvard University Graduate School of Design (GSD) in 1991.
+Tehrani received a B.F.A. and a B.Arch from The Rhode Island School of Design in 1985 and 1986 respectively.
+He continued his studies at The Architectural Association, where he attended the Post-Graduate program in History and Theory.
+Upon his return to The United States, Tehrani received his M.A.U.D from The Harvard Graduate School of Design in 1991.

 View Nader Tehrani's CV here.